Battle of the Ancre Heights: 1–7 October

 On 1 October the 2nd Canadian Division attacked Regina Trench with two brigades at 3:15 p.m. either side of the Courcelette–Miraumont road, despite many British shells falling short onto their jumping-off line.
 On the extreme right, the 4th Canadian Brigade dug in 400 yd forward and connected on the right with the 23rd Division north of Destremont Farm.
-Three 5th Canadian Brigade battalions attacked on a 1200 yd front west of the road and the right hand battalion was caught by artillery and machine-gun fire, half way to Regina Trench.
+Three 5th Canadian Brigade battalions attacked on a 1200 yd front west of the road and the right hand battalion was caught by artillery and machine-gun fire, halfway to Regina Trench.
 Hardly any troops reached the objective, where the wire was found to be uncut and the Canadian parties were forced to retreat.
 The centre battalion reached Kenora Trench but was not able to advance towards Regina Trench beyond, due to German machine-gun fire.
 The left battalion advanced at first, until the 3rd Canadian Division battalion of the 8th Canadian Brigade to its left was driven back by a German counter-attack, German bombers making their way down Regina Trench.
 By nightfall, the 5th Canadian Brigade held most of Kenora Trench, with outposts in the western of the two Courcelette–Miraumont roads and Courcelette Trench running north parallel to the eastern Courcelette–Miraumont road, before being relieved by the 6th Brigade before dawn.

 On the left, a brigade of the 3rd Canadian Division was stopped by German artillery, uncut wire and machine-gun fire short of Regina Trench, where it conducted a bombing fight, before withdrawing at 2:00 a.m.; a resumption of the attack was delayed by bad weather until 8 October.
 In the II Corps area west of the Canadian Corps, the 25th Division relieved the 11th Division on 1 October and began consolidation of the new front line in rain and mud, while waiting for an improvement in the weather to attack the rest of Stuff Redoubt.
 A brigade of the 18th Division continued the fight for Schwaben Redoubt on 2 October, when the Germans began a big counter-attack at 5:15 a.m., from the east end of the redoubt to the old front line south of St. Pierre Divion.
 After fighting all day, the Germans gained a small amount of ground.
 At 10:00 a.m. next morning, a British battalion attempted to bomb their way into Schwaben Redoubt from two directions but bogged in deep mud.
 The 18th Division was relieved by the 39th Division on 7 October, which was then attacked in the British part of Schwaben Redoubt by German troops and a flame thrower detachment, which was repulsed by two battalions of 117th Brigade.
 The Canadians connected their advanced posts along a line about 300 yd from Regina Trench and began to send scouting parties forward each day, who reported that as the wire in front of the trench was being cut, the Germans put out "concertina" wire to fill the gaps.